bwilken01/bwilken01.github.io/_posts/2024-10-21-association-rule-learning.md

 An example of how this might work would be to test a hypothesis around New Zealand wines.

-The code below uses a string function to pull back all rows in the DataFrame where *product1* contains the words "New Zealand"
+The code below uses a string function to pull back all rows in the DataFrame where *product1* contains the words "New Zealand".

 ```python